abolfazl6678/Retail-Demand-Forecasting-DeepLearning/README.md

-# Retail-Inventory-Demand-Forecasting-DeepLearning
+# Retail-Demand-Forecasting-DeepLearning
-A critical supply chain problem is **prediction of daily product demand in retail stores**.
-This project applies deep learning - Artificial Neural Network (ANN) - to build a model for the demand prediction.
+This project applies deep learning - Artificial Neural Network (ANN) - to build a model for **prediction of daily product demand in retail stores**.

 ---

 ## Project Overview
-Accurate  product demand is a critical challenge in retail supply chains due to its direct effect on lost sales if it is lower and excess cost due to overstocking if it is higher.
-In this project, I used  **Artificial Neural Networks (ANNs)**, one of the main methods in **Deep Learning**, to **predict daily product demand**.
+Accurate  product demand forcast is a critical challenge in retail supply chains due to its direct effect on lost sales if it is lower and excess cost due to overstocking if it is higher.
+In this project, I used  Artificial Neural Networks (ANNs), one of the main methods in Deep Learning, to predict daily product demandin retail stores.
 **Business Insights:** Forecasting results provide actionable insights to minimize stock-outs, reduce excess inventory, and optimize replenishment planning.

 ---
-## Project Objectives ?????
+## Project Objectives and assumptions

-- Build a model to predict the number of units sold (demand) for each product daily
+- Build a model to predict daily demand for each product
 - The model is built using Artificial Neural Networks (ANNs) - Deep Learning
--  and trained by past sales, inventory levels, and product/store details given for each product in  a given day
+- The model is trained by a dataset containing past sales, inventory levels, and product/store details given for each product in a given day
+- **Modeling Assumption1:** Each day is treated as independent, allowing the task to be framed as standard supervised learning.
+- **Modeling Assumption2:** Daily features (past sales, inventory, product/store attributes) are assumed to capture relevant patterns, removing the need for explicit time-series modeling.
-- The model is formulated as a **supervised regression problem**
+- **Problem Formulation:** The model is formulated as a supervised regression problem, where daily product/store features are used to predict the expert demand forecast.
-- The performance of the model is compared to trditional machine learning models (Linear Regression, XGboost, Random Forst)
-- The model is built using  two main deep learning Python librairies **(PyTorch and TensorFlow)**
+- **Frameworks:** The model is implemented using two major deep learning Python libraries: **PyTorch** and **TensorFlow**.
 ---
-## Tools & Libraries used ?????
+## Tools & Libraries used ???
 - **Programming Language:** Python
 - **Python Libraries:** Numpy, Pandas, Matplotlib, Scikit-learn, PyTorch, TensorFlow
-- **Tool:** Jupyter Notebook, Git/GitHub, Google Colab
+- **Tool:** Jupyter Notebook, Git/GitHub

 ---
 ## Dataset & Variables